Maintenance & Repair

 • Uses R-22 refrigerant

-• Overall system showing age
+• Overall unit showing age

 Repair makes sense if:

-• System under 8 years old
+• Unit under 8 years old

 • Covered by warranty

-• Rest of system in excellent condition
+• Rest of unit in excellent condition

 Heat Exchanger Crack (Furnace)